At a Glance

 ✨Showcase Your Leadership Skills

 As a Field Manager, you'll need to lead teams effectively.
-Prepare examples from your past experiences where you've successfully managed a team, resolved conflicts, or improved processes.
-This will highlight your capability to handle the responsibilities of the role.
+Prepare examples from your past experiences where you've successfully managed a team or project.
+Highlight your ability to motivate others and resolve conflicts.

 ✨Prepare for Technical Questions

-Given the nature of the job, be ready to answer technical questions related to elevators, escalators, and moving walks.
-Brush up on relevant industry knowledge and be prepared to discuss how you would approach specific challenges in the field.
+Given the nature of the role, expect questions related to elevator and escalator technology.
+Brush up on relevant technical knowledge and be ready to discuss how you would handle specific challenges in the field.

 ✨Ask Insightful Questions